EmmanuelOga/plangs2/packages/plangs/README.md

 # Plangs

-Defines a class `PlangsGraph`, which holds several node and edge maps for all the data in Plangs!.
+Defines a class `PlangsGraph`, which holds several vertex and edge maps for all the data in Plangs!.

 This package only contains schemas, query methods and other APIs to work with the Graph.